michaelchadwick/michaelchadwick.info/blog/_posts/2020-07-13-work-work-work.md

 ---
 layout: post
 title:  "Work, Work, Work"
 tags: drupal drupal7 drupal8 redesign update work angular symfony mongodb typescript prototyping
 headerImage: posts/drupal_code.png
-excerpt: "Has it really been almost three years since I last rapped at ya?
-I think the post title explains it best: I've been working at work on work, and so not much personal coding has occurred."

 ---

 Has it really been almost three years since I last rapped at ya?
 I think the post title explains it best: I've been working at work on work, and so not much personal coding has occurred.